 With these pros and cons of organic foods, whether you should choose organic food or not, depends on your personal choice anyways!

-The demand for organic food is increasing nowadays as people have become more health-conscious.
+The demand for organic food is increasing nowadays as people have become more health-conscious and have started taking into account ethical considerations.
 But there are pros and cons of organic food that one should be aware of before consuming organic food.
-It is true that organic food is free of chemicals, eco-friendly, has high nutritional value, tastes better, is devoid of hydrogenated fat, and is beneficial for pregnant women.
+It is true that organic food is free of chemicals, eco-friendly, has high nutritional value, has better taste and quality, is devoid of hydrogenated fat, and is beneficial for pregnant women.
 However, it spoils quickly, is more prone to E.coli infection, and has high pricing levels when compared to the other food range.
 In addition, it is also difficult to find organic food everywhere.
 We hope the article will help you make a conscious decision.